 - Wacom Cintiq 22 Graphics Tablet – Best for Professionals

-I provided some mini reviews to these tablets at the end of this article if you want to know more.
-If you are new to graphics tablets then I highly recommend you read through this article as there is a full review of the Wacom Intuos S. This is one of the most affordable drawing tablets for beginners.
+I provided some mini-reviews of these tablets at the end of this article if you want to know more.
+If you are new to graphics tablets then I highly recommend you read through this article as there is a full review of the Wacom Intuos S. This is one of the most affordable tablets for beginners.

 1. Which Wacom Tablet Is Best For Beginners?

 The Wacom Intuos S is the most recommended drawing tablet for beginners.
-Not only is it one of the most affordable drawing tablets, it also works with most art programs on the market today.
-Can also buy the bluetooth version for a little more money.
+Not only is it one of the most affordable drawing tablets, but it also works with most art programs on the market today.
+You can also buy the Bluetooth version for a little more money.